-Pure CBD is 100% natural, meaning that it is not produced by means of anything artificial.
-Along with CBD, THC is also a commonly discussed cannabinoid, and the reason why these two are the most frequently talked about probably has to do with the fact that together they make up about 90% of the cannabinoid content present in cannabis.
-This is also why they are easier to extract and manufacture on a consumer scale.
+Pure CBD is 100% natural, meaning it is not produced using anything artificial.
+Along with CBD, THC is also a commonly discussed cannabinoid.
+Combined, both comprise approximately 90% of the cannabinoid content in cannabis, which is why they are the most frequently researched and discussed cannabinoids.
+It is also why they are easier to extract and manufacture on a consumer scale than others.

-The categorization of cannabinoids, however, does not just stop at varying compounds, it extends further into other subdivisions, which are important to note in order to understand better how CBD works within the body and its related systems.
+The categorization of cannabinoids, however, does not just stop at varying compounds.
+It extends further into other subdivisions, which are important to note to understand better how CBD works within the body and its related systems.